Last Quarter on

 Moon after ascending node

-4 days after ascending node on 13 December 2019 at 14:15 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 26 December 2019 at 13:01 in ♑ Capricorn.
+4 days after ascending node on 13 December 2019 at 14:15 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 26 December 2019 at 13:01 in ♑ Capricorn.

 Moon after northern standstill

-4 days since the previous standstill on 13 December 2019 at 20:57 in ♋ Cancer when the Moon has reached North declination of ∠23.226°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-23.227° at the point of next southern standstill on 26 December 2019 at 20:11 in ♑ Capricorn.
+4 days since the last northern standstill on 13 December 2019 at 20:57 in ♋ Cancer when the Moon has reached North declination of ∠23.226° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-23.227° at the point of next southern standstill on 26 December 2019 at 20:11 in ♑ Capricorn.

 Syzygy in 7 days